lourencoprudencio/Secure-Password/README.md

 # Real-Time Feedback: Receive immediate feedback on the validity of the password, with visual indicators and suggestions for improvements.

-# Language Support: The application is available in English and Portuguese, making it accessible to a broader audience within the NOVA SBE community.
+# Language Support: The application is available in English and Portuguese, making it accessible to a broader audience.

 # Copy to Clipboard Functionality: Easily copy your validated password to the clipboard for quick use.